cwq159/PyTorch-Spiking-YOLOv3/README.md

 # PyTorch-Spiking-YOLOv3
-A minimal PyTorch implementation of Spiking-YOLOv3, based on the minimal PyTorch implementation of YOLOv3([eriklindernoren/PyTorch-YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3)), with support for Spiking-YOLOv3-Tiny at present.
+A PyTorch implementation of Spiking-YOLOv3, based on the PyTorch implementation of YOLOv3([ultralytics/yolov3](https://github.com/ultralytics/yolov3)), with support for Spiking-YOLOv3-Tiny at present.
 The whole Spiking-YOLOv3 will be supported soon.

 ## Introduction
 For spiking implementation, some operators in YOLOv3-Tiny have been converted equivalently.
 Please refer to [yolov3-tiny-ours.cfg](/config/yolov3-tiny-ours.cfg) for details.